noverdy/codex-rulebook/docs/workshop.md

 ## Tema Kegiatan

-Experience the thrill of competitive programming and capture the flag at CodEX - Join now to compete, learn, and conquer!
+Exploit the Web Vulnerability: Elevate Your CTF Skills to the Next Level & Traverse the realm of competitive programming techniques and challenges!

 ## Ketentuan